 Column 4 (tax correction) -100.00

 See section 13 of Pub.
-15 (Circular E) for more information about administrative errors and corrections CAUTION during the calendar year.
-The same rules that apply to withheld federal income taxes also apply to advance earned income credit (EIC) payments made to employees.
+15 (Circular E) for more information about administrative errors and corrections during the calendar year.
+The same rules that apply to withheld federal income taxes also apply to advance EIC payments made to employees.